 You’re finally in your third trimester, and you’re feeling it from head to toe.
 While you enjoyed the second trimester thoroughly, the third trimester starts a whole crop of new physical and emotional changes.
-You are probably experiencing weight gain, heartburn, frequent urination, varicose veins, fatigue, shortness of breath and hemorrhoids right about now.
+You are probably experiencing weight gain, heartburn, frequent urination, varicose veins, fatigue, shortness of breath, and hemorrhoids right about now.
 But don’t worry, it’s a good sign that your pregnancy is progressing and your baby is going through its own changes.

 Depending on when you deliver, your pregnancy is likely to be either nine or ten months in total.
 This is the final stage of your baby’s fetal growth, increasing how much your baby can grasp, see, hear and touch.
 Your baby’s position will also start moving so the head is facing your birth canal.
-On average, babies weigh between six and eight pounds in month nine.
+On average, babies weigh between six and eight pounds now.
 Your uterus is providing less room for the baby, so don’t be surprised by feeling movements less.
 He or she can still stretch and roll, but not kick or punch in the same way as before.
 By week 37, you are considered full term.
-All of the organs are fully developed and the baby can function on its own should you deliver now.
+All of the organs are fully developed and the baby can function on her/his own should you deliver now.
 The baby’s brain is about 14 ounces now and continues to grow even after birth.

 A mixture of emotions is common in the third trimester.
-Just remember when you’re experiencing cramping, backaches and achy ribs, your baby is growing fast and is just about ready to be born.
+Just remember when you’re experiencing cramping, backaches, and achy ribs, your baby is growing fast and is just about ready to be born.